Francesco Mangione: Criminal history

 On 5 February 2002 Giunta returned home from work.
 After showering he stepped naked into the bedroom where his wife lay sleeping and Mangione lay in wait.
 Mangione then attacked Giunta slashing, stabbing, and hacking at him with a homemade sword.
 Giunta's wife, Laura, awakened by her husband's screams, escaped via the bedroom's balcony leading to the outside garage roof where she leaped to the ground, breaking her leg, requiring further hospitalization for 21 days and in need of a wheelchair and crutches upon her release.
 Giunta died at the scene from massive injuries.
 Mangione fled the scene dropping the weapon as he did.
 His DNA was later found on the handle of the sword and tools were found in his home which were forensically linked to the making of the weapon.

 Trial

 The trial lasted for ten days.
 On 13 February 2004 Mangione was found guilty by a jury.
-He was sentenced by Harper J to 22 years imprisonment, with a non-parole period of 18 years.
+He was sentenced by Judge David Harper to 22 years imprisonment, with a non-parole period of 18 years.
 On 21 February 2006 the Supreme Court of Victoria Court of Appeal dismissed Mangione's appeal against the severity of his sentence.
 Mangione continues to maintain his innocence.
 In 2010 it was reported that Mangione was imprisoned in Barwon Prison.